 - Flour: All-purpose flour serves as the base of these thumbprints.
-We use 2 and 1/2 cups of it to provide the cookies’ structure and shape.
+We use 2 and 1/2 cups to provide structure and shape.

 - Salt + Vanilla Extract: Both add flavor (try using homemade vanilla extract).

-- Apple Pie Spice: What makes these apple spice thumbprints… apple-spiced!
-Apple pie spice is pretty standard here in the US, but if you don’t have access to store-bought apple pie spice, you can make your own with cinnamon, cardamom, and nutmeg.
+- Apple Pie Spice: This is what makes these apple spice thumbprints… apple-spiced!
+Apple Pie Spice is pretty standard here in the US, but if you don’t have access to store-bought apple pie spice, you can make your own with cinnamon, cardamom, and nutmeg.